 The cleavers use a diamond blade for scribing the fiber.
 When used with proper cleave parameters, a single location on the blade can provide up to 5,000 cleaves (dependent on the cladding properties of the fiber being cleaved).
 The cleaver is designed so that the cleave blade can be repositioned approximately nine times before replacement (assuming proper cleave parameters and usage that does not cause unexpected damage to the blade).
 We only recommend using these cleavers with fibers that have a glass cladding; other materials, such as plastic, will rapidly degrade or damage the blade.
 Replacement blades are available separately below.

-In addition to the large-diameter fiber cleavers, we offer the FPS300 Stripping and Cleaning Station, the LFS4100 Fiber Splicer, and the GPX3400 and GPX3600 Glass Fiber Processing Stations.
+In addition to the large-diameter fiber cleavers, we offer the FPS300 Stripping and Cleaning Station, the LFS4100 Fiber Splicer, GPX4000LZ CO2 Laser Glass Processor and the GPX3400 and GPX3600 Glass Fiber Processing Stations.
 Many of the fiber holder inserts that are compatible with the LDC401 and LDC401A are also compatible with these fiber processing systems, making it easy to move the fiber between stations.
+We also offer the LDC450B Portable Fiber Cleaver, which features a rechargeable battery for versatility and ease of use in manufacturing and research environments.

 * It may not be possible to create clean, angled cleaves in specialty fibers with large "air-fill" fractions due to the structural properties of the fiber.